munificent/craftinginterpreters/book/statements-and-state.md

 <aside name="contrived">

-OK, granted, this is probably not the most efficient way to tell if a number is even or odd (not to mention the bad things that happen if you pass a non-integer or negative number to them).
+Granted, this is probably not the most efficient way to tell if a number is even or odd (not to mention the bad things that happen if you pass a non-integer or negative number to them).
 Bear with me.

 </aside>

-The `isEven()` function isn't defined by the time we are looking at the body of `isOdd()` where it's called.
+The `isEven()` function isn't defined by the <span name="declare">time</span> we are looking at the body of `isOdd()` where it's called.
 If we swap the order of the two functions, then `isOdd()` isn't defined when we're looking at `isEven()`'s body.

+<aside name="declare">

-Some <span name="declare">statically-typed</span> languages like Java and C# solve this by specifying that the top level of a program isn't a sequence of imperative statements.
+Some statically-typed languages like Java and C# solve this by specifying that the top level of a program isn't a sequence of imperative statements.
 Instead, a program is a set of declarations which all come into being simultaneously.
-The implementation declares all of the names before looking at the bodies of any of the functions.
+The implementation declares *all* of the names before looking at the bodies of *any* of the functions.

-<aside name="declare">

 Older languages like C and Pascal don't work like this.
 Instead, they force you to add explicit *forward declarations* to declare a name before it's fully